Harrisburg Senators Game Notes at Erie

 Harrisburg Senators News Release

-TODAY'S GAME: The Senators and Erie SeaWolves play game one of their six-game series today at UPMC Park in Erie.
-It's the fourth meeting between the teams, and the Senators lead the season series eight games to seven.
+TODAY'S GAME: The Senators and Erie SeaWolves play game two of their six-game series today at UPMC Park in Erie.
+It's the fourth meeting between the teams, and the Senators lead the season series nine games to seven.
 This series is the final meeting between the teams this season.
-Erie finished the first half in first place in the division, one game ahead of Harrisburg.

-LAST TIME OUT: The Harrisburg Senators fell to the Hartford Yard Goats 3-2 Sunday afternoon at FNB Field.
-Hartford scored all the runs they needed with three runs in the 1st inning.
-The Senators scored single runs in the 5th and 7th innings to make it a one-run game but fell short.
-The Senators finished the first half of the season in second place in the Southwest.
+LAST TIME OUT: The Harrisburg Senators rallied to defeat the Erie SeaWolves 6-4 in 10 innings Tuesday evening at UPMC Park.
+The Sens rallied from deficits of 1-0 and 3-1 to tie the game with two runs in the eighth inning.
+In 10th inning the Sens plated three runs to break the tie and take a 6-3 lead and held on when Erie plated a run in the bottom of the 10th.

-ON THE HILL : Today's starting pitcher Rodney Theophile is making his AA debut tonight.
-Theophile this season posted a 3-4 record and 4.44 ERA in 11 starts for High-A Wilmington.
-In his last start on June 18th, he struck out a season-high 10 batters in six innings of work against Aberdeen, which was the second time he struck out 10 batters in his career.
-This season he has struck out 54 in 50.2 innings.
-In each of his last two starts he has thrown six innings, including a one-hit shutout performance two starts ago against Jersey Shore.
+GOOD LUCKHAM : Today's starting pitcher Kyle Luckham is coming off an impressive outing in which he carried a shutout into the 9th inning and needed just 79 pitches to throw 8.1 innings against Hartford last week.
+Luckham has been a workhorse for the Senators as his 76.2 innings pitched are the most on the Sens staff and are the third-most in the Eastern League.
+In seven of his 13 starts he has thrown six innings or more, and his 8.1 innings last week was the longest outing by a Senators pitcher this season.

-PINCKNEY PERSISTS : By going 3-for-5 Sunday, Andrew Pinckney recorded his 17th multi-hit game of the season.
-Pinckney has recorded a hit in nine of the last 12 games for a total of 13 hits over that span.
-His season total of 70 hits are tied for the fourth-most in the EL.
+BASH BROTHERS : Dérmis Garcia and Brady House both hit game-tying home runs Tuesday night to build on their team-leading home run totals.
+House has 13 home runs for the team lead and is tied for the second-most homers in the Eastern League.
+Garcia has 11 homers for second-most on the Sens and he's tied for sixth-most in the Eastern League.

-DÉRMIS' DEFENSE : Dérmis Garcia has anchored the infield with confidence at first base.
-Garcia has played 32 consecutive errorless games - 30 games at first base and two in left field.
-In those 30 games at first base, Garcia has helped to turn 21 double plays.
+FREE BASEBALL : The Senators' extra-inning win over Erie Tuesday night marked the fourth time Erie and Harrisburg have gone to extra innings this season.
+From April 24-26th the teams played extra innings in three consecutive games.
+In their four extended matchups this season each team has two wins.

-SENATORS AMONG THE LEAGUE LEADERS: Brady House is T3rd in HRs (12) and Dérmis Garcia is T8th in HRs (10)...
-Andrew Pinckney is T4th in hits (70) and 5th in SBs (16)... on the pitching side Kyle Luckham is 3rd in innings pitched (76.2)...
+SENATORS AMONG THE LEAGUE LEADERS: Brady House is T2nd in HRs (13) and Dérmis Garcia is T6th in HRs (11)...
+Andrew Pinckney is T5th in hits (71) and 5th in SBs (16)... on the pitching side Kyle Luckham is 3rd in innings pitched (76.2)...
 Holden Powell is T3rd in holds (5) and Garvin Alston and Tyler Schoff are T8th in holds (4).

-ALUMNI WATCH: Brad Lord allowed two runs in five innings and earned the win in his first AAA start as Rochester defeated Syracuse 3-2 Sunday.
+ALUMNI WATCH: Jacob Young went 1-for-4 with two runs scored and an RBI in the Nationals' 9-7 loss to the San Diego Padres Tuesday night.

 • Discuss this story on the Eastern League message board...